International collaborations and activities on health technology assessment

 Heads of Agencies Group (HAG)

-The Heads of HTA Agencies Group (HAG) is a collaborative network with over 30 European healthcare agencies from more than 20 participating countries.
+The HAG is a collaborative network with over 30 European healthcare agencies from more than 20 participating countries.
 Its main purposes are to advance strategic collaboration in HTA and support the European Commission, HTACG, and national systems in preparing for the implementation of HTAR.
 NOMA is a member of the HAG and leads the working group for communication.

 Nordic collaborations

-Joint Nordic HTA-Bodies (JNHB, formerly known as FINOSE) is a collaboration including the Danish Medicines Council (DMC), the Finnish Medicines Agency (Fimea), Landspitali - The National University Hospital of Iceland, the Dental and Pharmaceutical Benefits Agency (TLV) in Sweden and NOMA.
+Joint Nordic HTA-Bodies (formerly known as FINOSE) is a collaboration that includes the Danish Medicines Council, the Finnish Medicines Agency, Landspitali - The National University Hospital of Iceland, the Dental and Pharmaceutical Benefits Agency in Sweden and NOMA.
 The JNHB collaboration concerns only pharmaceutical products.

 Nordic HTA Network

-The Nordic HTA Network is a collaboration between NOMA, the Swedish Agency for Health Technology Assessment and Social Services (SBU), the Danish Health Technology Council (Behandlingsrådet, DHTC), and the Finnish Coordinating Centre for Health Technology Assessment (FinCCHTA).
-The Nordic HTA Network is established to facilitate collaboration and knowledge-sharing between Nordic organizations who conduct HTAs of medical devices, procedures, and other non-pharmaceutical technologies.
-Their purpose is to optimize and streamline this work on a national level in the respective participating countries.
+The Nordic HTA Network is a collaboration between NOMA, the Swedish Agency for Health Technology Assessment and Social Services, the Danish Healthcare Quality Institute, the Finnish Coordinating Centre for Health Technology Assessment, and the Council for Choices in Health Care in Finland on medical devices, procedures, and other non-pharmaceutical technologies.